 Knowing what to wear -- and, more importantly, what not to wear -- on a plane is crucial.
 Just ask Lady Gaga.
 In 2010, the pop star donned Alexander McQueen "armadillo shoes" and a wild outfit of black and yellow tape on a transatlantic flight.
 During the voyage, Gaga began to experience symptoms of deep vein thrombosis, a life-threatening condition commonly caused by a combo of in-flight risk factors like low cabin pressure, dehydration, immobility during a long trip and cramped seats (so says the American Council on Exercise); attempt to endure this environment in a confining getup of tape and 12-inch stilettos, and you've got trouble.

 Deep vein thrombosis occurs when blood clots form in veins, elevating the potential for a pulmonary embolism.
 Symptoms include swollen or red limbs, but individuals suffering from deep vein thrombosis often exhibit no symptoms.
 Luckily for Gaga, the star knew something was wrong.
-According to Gadling, when Lady Gaga complained that her legs were swelling up during the flight, the cabin crew convinced her to change into something a little more comfortable (and a little less likely to incite an artery blockage).
+When she complained that her legs were swelling up during the flight, the cabin crew convinced her to change into something a little more comfortable (and a little less likely to incite an artery blockage).

 Chances are you don't own a yellow and black tape outfit or 12-inch-high heels.
 But if similar things are lurking in your closet (you fashionable devil), I hope you've chosen to reserve such apparel for appropriate occasions, like directing traffic during a Mardi Gras parade -- and certainly not air travel.
 Just as Gaga and other demigods of impractical couture should keep their costumes off the tarmac, those of us who fall into the jeans-and-sneakers category of fashion ought to also think carefully about what we wear on a plane.